 Reasons not to be cheerful

-The obvious reasons are that the current LMS isn’t fit for purpose, the promises made by the supplier didn’t materialise and it’s no longer (or never was) right for the organisation.
+The obvious reasons are that the current LMS isn’t fit for purpose, the promises made by the supplier didn’t materialize and it’s no longer (or never was) right for the organization.
 Some common complaints include businesses being locked into deals that are inflexible and fixed term.
 The ROI wasn’t what was promised.
 New features you need come with a hefty extra cost.
 Support isn’t at the level it’s supposed to be and again incurs additional outlay.
 And, also, the plain and simple fact that once the deal has been done and the sale made, the provider lets the customer down.

 What you don’t want is to be in the position of swapping providers every couple of years, with all the additional costs and headaches that involves.
 We can give you some help here with a short checklist of what to look for and what to avoid and to make the right choice, not simply for the moment but for the medium and longer term.